⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Value-Added Services

-Includes online games, social networks, and digital content subscriptions.
+Includes online games, social network subscriptions, and live streaming.

-Comprises mobile payment, wealth management, and cloud services for enterprises.
+Comprises mobile payments, wealth management, and cloud services.

 🎯 WHY THIS MATTERS